IgorIsailovic/team-management-backend/README.md

 ### CRUD

-App uses JPA to store data into PostgreSQL database.
+App uses JPA to store data in PostgreSQL database.

 ### Database

-PostgreSQL database in development is run as a docker image using a docker compose file wich is a part of this repository (compose.yml).
+PostgreSQL database in development is run as a docker image using a docker-compose file which is a part of this repository (compose.yml).
-Demo app witch is hosted on Heroku is communicating with a PostgreSQL database hosted on AWS.
+Demo app which is hosted on Heroku is communicating with a PostgreSQL database hosted on AWS.

 ### Security and Authentication

 App uses spring security with jwt token for authentication.
-Unauthorized Users can acces only two endpoints: /users/signin and /users/signup.
-For every other endpoint user has to be authenticated using the jwt token that was acquired during singin.
+Unauthorized Users can access only two endpoints: /users/signin and /users/signup.
+For every other endpoint user has to be authenticated using the jwt token that was acquired during signin.

 There are two types of users/user roles "User" and "Team Leader".
-Team leader has the authority to access all endpoints thus execute all CRUD operations.
-Useres with the User role have limited authority and can not access all endpoints.
+Team leader has the authority to access all endpoints and thus execute all CRUD operations.
+Users with the User role have limited authority and can not access all endpoints.

 ## 🛠️ Built With

-Backend part of the project is built with Java and Spring with a postgreSQL database.
+The backend part of the project is built with Java and Spring with a PostgreSQL database.

 [![java]][java-url]
 [![spring]][spring-url]